greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ```

-**Note:** You cannot add a partition to a partition design that has a default partition.
+> **Note** You cannot add a partition to a partition design that has a default partition.
 You must split the default partition to add a partition.
 See [Splitting a Partition](#topic84).

 ### <a id="topic79"></a>Renaming a Partition